If you’re looking to build websites or mobile apps, you need to look no further than React.js (sometimes known as Reactjs or simply React).

 - What do you like most about React?
 Does this developer's taste align with your own?

 - What's the most difficult performance issue you've ever fixed with React.js?
-When the developer inevitably runs into performance problems at some point, you need to know how good they are at digging themselves out of them.
+When the software engineer inevitably runs into performance problems at some point, you need to know how good they are at digging themselves out of them.

 - What is the difference between controlled and uncontrolled components in React?
 Another important question if your application is going to have big/complex forms.